My forte is melt and mix slices because they work like 99% of time – easy, easy, easy – and that’s why I like this Macadamia Date Slice.

 I put together this recipe last year but have made a slight change, as I didn’t like the way the coconutty part was a bit crumbly.
 Macadamia nuts to the rescue as their oil content helps the ‘stick it’ factor and mild taste takes on the flavour of whatever you put with it and ‘ta daah’ pepperminty slice perfection.

-I have tasted the traditional White Christmas slice in the past and while it looked fantastic, one piece and I had an immediate headache and felt instantly tired like sugar tends to do to me.
+I have tasted the traditional White Christmas slice in the past and while it looked fantastic, one piece and I had an immediate headache and felt instantly tired.
 Not to mention wanting to eat the whole batch despite the pain!

 I don’t know about the southern states but here in Queensland summer has hit with a vengeance.
 We’re having 30°C (86°F) days most days even though it’s only mid Spring.
 So hot weather calls for nothing better than a nice ice-cream and it’s even more perfect when the dessert in question doesn’t derail your health and weight loss ambitions.
 I like it!

-Something so simple to make yet hits the sweet, savoury, satisfying rich taste that only peanut butter can do, all at once.
-And it’s low carb too, a healthy weight loss miracle!
+Something so simple to make yet hits the sweet, savoury, satisfying rich taste that only peanuts can do, all at once.

-So I was remembering my younger days and my preference in chocolate was always the milk chocolate type, not dark as that seemed too bitter (didn’t know at the time it was the best kind, more likely to have any nutrients in it,) plus my taste buds were ruined with a sugar overload.
+So I was remembering my younger days and my preference in chocolate was always the milk chocolate type, not dark as that seemed too bitter.
+Super sweet white chocolate inspired this Healthy White Chocolate Fudge and luckily when you make it yourself, you can adjust the sweetness to suit.

 I can clearly understand the attraction now as I am not a dry cake or dry anything type of eater.
 I prefer everything rich, creamy, decadent, satisfying and the fat content in these types of cakes fits the bill.